 Cooling System Leaks

-Make a careful visual inspection of the entire cooling system, and then pressure test the cooling system and radiator cap.
+Make a careful visual inspection, of the entire cooling system.
+Next, pressure test the cooling system and radiator cap.

-With mechanical fans A faulty fan clutch causes most overheating problems.
-With electric fans check to see that the fan cycles on when the engine gets hot.
+With mechanical fans, a faulty fan clutch, causes most overheating problems.
+With electric fans, check to see that the fan cycles on, when the engine gets hot.
 If the fan fails to come on, check the fan motor wiring connections, relay and temperature sensor.
-Try jumping the fan directly to the battery.
+Try jumping the fan, directly from the battery.
 If it runs, the problem is in the wiring, relay or sensor.

 Belts And Hoses

-The most common problems radiators fall prey to are clogging (both internal and external) and leaks.
-Dirt, bugs and debris can block air flow through the core and reduce the radiator’s ability to dissipate heat.
-Internal corrosion and an accumulation of deposits can likewise inhibit coolant circulation and reduce cooling.
-A good way to find clogs is to use an infrared thermometer to “scan” the surface of the radiator.
+The most common problems radiators fall prey to are; clogging (both internal and external) and leaks.
+Dirt, bugs and debris, can block air flow through the core.
+As a result, reducing the radiator’s ability, to dissipate heat.
+Internal corrosion and an accumulation of deposits; can likewise inhibit coolant circulation and reduce cooling.
+A good way to find clogs is to use; an infrared thermometer, to “scan” the surface of the radiator.

 Excessive Exhaust Back Pressure

-A clogged catalytic converter is usually the culprit here, but don’t overlook the possibility of a crushed pipe.
+A clogged catalytic converter, is usually the culprit here.
+But, don’t overlook the possibility, of a crushed pipe.
 Check intake vacuum at idle.
-If it reads low and continues to drop, inspect the exhaust system.
+Finally, if it reads low and continues to drop, inspect the exhaust system.

 Retarded Or Over Advanced Ignition Timing

-A caliper that’s sticking or a parking brake that isn’t releasing may be making the engine work too hard.
+So, a caliper that’s sticking or a parking brake that isn’t releasing; may be making the engine work too hard.

 Keeping Tabs on the Heat

-One tip is to look for heat tabs on the engine.
-While OE engines do not have them, remanufactured engines usually have the tabs installed by the rebuilder.
-These heat tabs are designed to melt if the engine has overheated beyond a certain temperature.
-Overheating indicates lack of customer care, and often voids a manufacturer’s warranty.
+So, one tip is to look for, heat tabs on the engine.
+While OE engines do not have them, remanufactured engines; usually have the tabs installed by the rebuilder.
+So, heat tabs are designed to melt, if the engine has overheated.
+Consequently, overheating indicates lack of customer care, and often voids a manufacturer’s warranty.

 OE Problem Or User Neglect

-- Radiators – Older copper and aluminum radiators tend to get clogged, restricting the flow of coolant.
+- Older copper and aluminum radiators, tend to get clogged.

 - Bad radiator hoses or belts.

-Car owners frequently don’t maintain their cooling systems as well as they should.
-Coolant should be changed at least every two years or 30,000 miles or it will lose its effectiveness.
-Also, The mixture of antifreeze and water should always be 50/50.
-A mixture with more than 50 percent antifreeze will cause the coolant to not perform properly.
-And, With less than 50 percent, the engine can freeze and crack.
+Car owners frequently, don’t maintain their cooling systems, as well as they should.
+So, every two years or 30,000 miles coolant should be replaced.
+Also, the mixture of antifreeze and water, should always be 50/50.
+A mixture with more than 50 percent antifreeze, will cause the coolant to not perform properly.
+And, with less than 50 percent, the engine can freeze and crack.

-A radiator is important because it is the only way your engine vents heat during operation.
-Finally, The most common cause of radiator malfunction is physical damage.
+So, a radiator is important because, it is the only way your engine, vents heat during operation.
+Finally, the most common cause of radiator malfunction, is physical damage.